Martin Ney: Schullandheim Wulsbüttel – Murder of Dennis Klein (2001)

 In June 1995, an unknown man abused a ten-year-old exchange student in Wulsbüttel and fled through a room window.
 In July 1999, the man awoke an eight-year-old boy, took him to the house basement and sexually abused him.
 On 5 September 2001, nine-year-old Dennis Klein disappeared from his room at night.
 A mushroom picker found the boy's corpse 14 days later in dense shrubbery on a forest road between Kirchtimke and Hepstedt.

 Other crimes in school homes – Murders of Stefan Jahr (1992) and Jonathan Coulom (2004)

 In March 1992, a teacher in the hallway of the Schullandheim Cluvenhagen saw a man carrying a drowsy boy who did not resist.
 When the offender noticed the teacher, he fled.
 In the early hours of 31 March 1992, 13-year-old Stefan Jahr disappeared from a boarding school in Scheeßel.
 Five weeks later, his body was found buried in the Verden dunes with his hands tied behind his back.
-On 7 April 2004, 11-year-old Jonathan Coulom disappeared from a school home in Saint-Brevin-les-Pins in western France.
+On 7 April 2004, 11-year-old Jonathan Coulom disappeared from a school home in Saint-Brevin-les-Pins in Brittany.
 In May, his undressed and handcuffed body, which was attached to a concrete block, was found in a pond about 30 km away.
 Ney is said to have been close to the scene of the crime in May 2004.